05 Jul 2010 21:58

 I’m not.
 “Strength training” research, when it is done, is not concerned with strength for the sake of strength.
 It’s concerned mostly with power or endurance athletes.
 The bulk of the research is about injury prevention, however, or something that is related in some way to injury prevention such as studying the effects of over-training.

 Of course preventing injury is part of improving performance!
 Corrective exercise is all the rage right now and it’s got a right to its popularity because trainees are seeing vast improvements in their movement quality with quite simple interventions.
+But, they are also spending a large amount of time creating and fixing problems that don't exist, on the thin promise that some type of perfect movement will prevent an injury that is sure to happen.

 For instance, let’s say that I tell you “being stronger makes you better” and that I consider this a factual statement.
 Now let’s say I go a bit further.
 “Being stronger makes you better and therefore all strength training is corrective.”
 See, I have gone from a general statement of what IS to a statement about what I feel should be.
 There is nothing in the statement about being stronger making us better that leads to the conclusion that all strength training is corrective.
 Yet, upon first glance this leap in logic may be hardly detectable.
 Well, in the strength training world these kinds of logic leaps are the rule rather than the exception, so be on guard for them.